 MTH 521 Number Theory (A).
 Prerequisites: MTH 202 and MTH 281.
 Topics include but are not limited to: mathematical induction, divisibility, primes, arithmetic functions, congruencies, modular arithmetic, Diophantine problems and the distribution of primes.
 3 Cr.
 3 Cr.

 MTH 522 Introduction to Coding Theory (A).
-Prerequisite: MTH324 or MTH 281 and Instructor's Permission: Provides an introduction to error-correcting codes emphasizing the theory behind code constructions as well as explicit computation with specific codes.
+Prerequisites: MTH 324: Provides an introduction to error-correcting codes emphasizing the theory behind code constructions as well as explicit computation with specific codes.
 Covers linear codes, encoding and decoding, bounds on codes, finite fields and codes designed using finite fields.
 3 Cr.

 MTH 530 Topology (A).
 Prerequisites: MTH 281.
 Provides a study of topologies on various spaces.
 Emphasizes theory, abstraction, proof techniques and clarifies these by means of many specific examples.
 Bridges topics such as geometry, analysis and algebra.
 Topics include, but are not limited to set theory, continuous functions, connectedness, compactness, and separation.
 3 Cr.
 Spring.
 3 Cr.
 Spring.

 MTH 532 College Geometry (A).
 Prerequisite: MTH 324.
 Studies geometry from the synthetic, analytic, transformational and vector viewpoints.
 Includes these topics: axiomatic systems, finite geometries, absolute geometry, Euclidean geometry, non-Euclidean geometries, geometric transformations and projective geometry.
 3 Cr.